Your Children Come First

 From Mediation to Litigation: A Team of Child Custody Attorneys on Your Side.

-Our team consists of four skilled attorneys with a strong focus on legal matters stemming from divorce, including time sharing or custody issues.
+Our team consists of five skilled attorneys with a strong focus on legal matters stemming from divorce, including time sharing or custody issues.
 Well-versed in all aspects of resolution, we are prepared to resolve your custody matter in the most effective manner possible.
 From mediation and collaborative practice to trial and appeals, our team of attorneys is equipped with the extensive experience your child custody case deserves.

 Mediation and Negotiation First

-Much is at stake, and issues may become heated, but they do no not need to be contemptuous battles.
+Much is at stake, and issues may become heated, but they do not need to be contemptuous battles.
 We encourage our clients to consider the needs of their children first and foremost.
 We are always mindful that an amicable agreement is in their best interests, when possible.

 Trial When Necessary